sebastienros/yessql/README.md

 ### How is the database structured ?

-There is a global [Document] table per shard.
-Then each index has it's own table.
+There is a global [Document] table.
+Each index has it's own table.
 In the case of a map/reduce index there is also another table to handle the many-to-many relationships between an indexes and documents.

 ### Dude !
 Why another document database ?